 In Autumn 2016 we were very excited to introduce a new initiative into our English curriculum called "The Power of Reading."
 Children read high quality, engaging texts in class and their writing is all based around the text.
 Other curriculum areas e.g. art and drama also draw on the core text used in class.
-This stimulates the children's engagement and interest and supports writing progress.
-Writing also takes place in other curriculum areas and the expectation is, that similar standards of presentation, grammar and punctuation skills will be seen in this writing as in the "Power of Reading" pupil books.
+This stimulates the children's enthusiasm, engagement and interest and supports writing progress.
+Writing also takes place in other curriculum areas and the expectation is, that similar standards of presentation, grammar and punctuation skills will be seen in this writing as in the pupils' "Power of Reading" books.

-Guided Reading takes place in each class every week.
+Guided Reading takes place in each class every day.
 This provides opportunities for the children to develop their comprehension, inference and deduction skills, also thinking about an author's viewpoint and how and why they use specific words or build up a character in the book.
+Lexplore was introduced in May 2021, to support children's reading attainment and progress from Year 1 - 6.
+Children's eye movements are tracked by a computer whilst reading letters or a text summary.
+Comprehension of the text is also assessed.
+Appropriate interventions are then tailored to fit the needs of a child, based on Lexplore's findings.

-Phonics is taught five mornings per week in Reception, Year 1 and Year 2, to support children in being able to break words down in reading and spelling.
-Years 3, 4, 5 and 6 focus on spelling, punctuation and grammar during the week, although phonics is still taught to children who need that support.
+Phonics is taught at least four mornings per week in Reception and Year 1 to support children in being able to break words down in reading and spelling.
+Children in Years 2, 3, 4, 5 and 6 focus on spelling, punctuation and grammar during the week, although phonics is still taught to children who need that support, especially in Years 2 and 3.